The tropical $n$-gonal construction: Rational polyhedral spaces and tropical homology

-where the lattice index is taken to be 0 if it is not finite.
-Extending this to all of $Y$ with constant value 0 gives a well-defined tropical $k$-cycle on $Y$.
-Similar to the case of addition of tropical cycles, this push-forward is in general not a tropical cycle, but there is a tropical cycle (also denoted $f_*A$) that coincides with $f_*A$ away from a locus of dimension at most $k-1$.
+where the lattice index is taken to be 0 if it is not finite and we set $f_\ast A(y) = 0$ for all other points of $Y$.
+Similar to the case of addition of tropical cycles, this $f_\ast A$ is in general not a tropical cycle, but there is a tropical pushforward cycle (also denoted $f_*A$) that coincides with $f_*A$ away from a locus of dimension at most $k-1$.